NVIDIA-Merlin/HugeCTR/samples/criteo/README.md

    ```

 **IMPORTANT NOTES**:
-- The first and second arguments are as the same as Perl's as shown above.
+- The first and second arguments are the same as Perl's, as shown above.
 - If you want to generate binary data using the `Norm` data format instead of the `Parquet` data format, set the fourth argument (the one after `nvt`) to `0`.
 Generating binary data using the `Norm` data format can take much longer than it does when using the `Parquet` data format because of the additional conversion process.
 Use the NVTabular binary mode if you encounter an issue with Pandas mode.
 - The fifth argument (the one after `nvt`)  must be set to `1`.
 - The last argument determines whether the feature crossing should be applied (1=ON, 0=OFF).
 It must remain set to `0`.